AIFM Regulatory Hosting: Pitfalls, Risks and Solutions

 We are very familiar with the regulatory hosting AIFM model, having worked with a number of clients that operate using this model.
 Our team can help managers avoid the pitfalls when structuring arrangements, as well as making sure fund documentation and promotional materials are drafted correctly.

-If you would like to discuss any of the issues in this article, please contact Adam Edwards or George Metcalfe.
+If you would like to discuss any of the issues in this article, please contact Adam Edwards.

 The content of this page is a summary of the law in force at the date of publication and is not exhaustive, nor does it contain definitive advice.
 Specialist legal advice should be sought in relation to any queries that may arise.